Return to General Information

 The Palm Beach County Parks Department was created in 1951 as a department under the direction of the County Engineers Office.
 By 1965, the department was managing twelve parks and included a work force of sixty-nine employees.
 Reorganization in 1972 led to the separation of Parks and Engineering and so the Palm Beach County Parks

 and Recreation Department was born.
 The department steadily expanded during the late 1960s and 1970s.
 During the 1980s and 1990s, responding to Palm Beach County's exploding population growth and its equally exploding demand for leisure services, aggressive expansion efforts were accomplished.
-Today, the department manages 104 park properties, spanning more than 8,500 acres, including 85 developed regional, district, community, beach, and neighborhood parks.
+Today, the department is recognized nationally for excellence in park and recreation management, operates more than 110 parks and recreational facilities, spanning more than 8,500 acres, and provides organized recreational programs and services for people of all ages and abilities.